Treating Type 1 diabetes without Insurance—The #OverTheCounterT1DChallenge

 These deaths break my heart because they could happen to any T1D.
 We all walk a fine line.

 At the beginning of 2017, I left the comfort zone of my advertising agency job to start my own company.
 For years I’d wanted to enter an entrepreneurial venture, but always hesitated because the healthcare options in front of me left me with more questions than answers.
 I stockpiled as much insulin and as many pump supplies as I could, and devoted myself to ensuring that my new venture would be successful enough to get me insurance before I ran out.

 I almost didn’t make the insulin stretch.
-Without the help of a stranger (angel in disguise) from Instagram, I would’ve run out of insulin before my insurance kicked in (there would’ve been a 3-4 week gap).
+Without the help of a stranger (angel in disguise) from Instagram, I would’ve run out of insulin before my insurance kicked in (there would’ve been a three-to-four-week gap).

 The first T1D I ever knew commented on an article I shared about the high cost of insulin in late summer 2017 and told me that his doctor had him switch off of his pump and Novolog to treat his T1D with R (regular) and NPH Insulin in order to maintain a stricter regimen so he could remove some variables in pursuit of a lower A1C.

 I consider myself a pretty educated T1D, heavily involved in the T1D community with tons of access, and I had never heard of this treatment.
 When I was diagnosed, I had insurance, so I started on Novolog and Lantus injections.
 The days of R and NPH as a primary treatment were a thing of the past, out of sight and out of mind.

 But my friend told me he got his insulin from Wal-Mart with no prescription and didn’t use insurance.
 I was skeptical, thinking he must be compromising good control in some way, so I asked him to lunch to explain it to me.